 The best conversations are like a river – they flow along, even if there are a few bumps and turns along the way.
 It takes some practice and finesse to drive a balanced conversation that moves along naturally, and having some good questions tucked in your back pocket can help you navigate slow spots and push past mere small talk.
 After all, small talk, while necessary in many situations, won’t actually help you get to know someone.
 And then, when you see them again, there isn’t a good place to pick up where you left off!

 Many of these questions are deceptively revelatory, such as “who or where would you haunt if you were a ghost?”
 It may seem like harmless fun, but this question might reveal if your conversation partner has a sentimental or a vengeful streak, for example.
 The best part is that asking just one of these questions can open and carry an interesting conversation that will leave you far better acquainted with a new contact than everyday small talk.
+Of course, keep in mind that even the best questions are worthless, if you lack proper manners at a restaurant or cafe.
+To make sure you put your best foot forward, check out our guide on table manners and our video on dining etiquette.

 - DON’T be afraid of vulnerability (and by that, we mean the state of being exposed to the possibility of harm).
 If you are unwilling to open up and show a little vulnerability, a conversation can feel stilted or fake.
 You have to give a little to get some in return, and quality getting-to-know-you questions almost always depend on a certain degree of vulnerability.